Since Netflix reached Australia, we’re pirating less

 Who needs the hassle of torrenting if you can watch something via streaming?

-The number of Australians who regularly pirate movies and TV shows has dropped substantially since the introduction of streaming video on demand services, a new survey by consumer advocate Choice suggests.
+A new survey by consumer advocate Choice suggests the number of Australians who regularly pirate movies and TV shows has dropped substantially since the introduction of streaming video on demand services.

 |Survey question||2014 results||2015 results|